AndrewWasHere/steam_dictionary_races/dictionary_races_and_search_algorithms.md

 and the players find the word as quickly as possible.
 When you find the word, raise your hand, and say "got it", or the equivalent to get my attention.
-4. When you're called on, say the page number that the word is on, say the word, and read the first definition.
+4. When you're called on, say the page number that the word is on, say the word, spell the word, and read the first definition.
 If you are correct, you get a point.
-If you are incorrect, the second person to raise their hand gets a chance.
+If you are incorrect, play resumes, and the next person to raise their hand gets a chance.
-(So don't stop looking for the word if someone raises their hand before you).
 5. Once the correct word and definition are found, dictionaries are closed, and we play again.